 This talk can be tailored to your particular hospital or medical specialty, with examples that will be relevant and engaging.

 - “Putting the Continuous Back into Continuous Improvement”

 - Engaging Staff to Design the Hospital of Tomorrow (“lean design” and “lean construction”)

 - Lean in Hospital Laboratories

 - A specific topic can be crafted for your event based on a consultation with Mark

 Be Lean, Not L.A.M.E.

 You want to be “Lean,” not “lame,” right?
-In this engaging talk, Mark shares stories and examples that illustrate the difference between true Lean management practices and methods that engage employees, as opposed to those that are, instead, “L.A.M.E.”
-The acronym that Mark coined, which stands for “Lean As Misguidedly Executed,” is meant to describe practices that might sound “Lean,” but actually anger and alienate employees, customers, or shareholders.
-This keynote will help you prevent repeating some of the painful and expensive mistakes made by others.
+In this engaging talk, Mark shares stories and examples that illustrate the difference between true Lean management practices and methods that engage employees instead of those that are, instead, “L.A.M.E.”
+The acronym that Mark coined, “Lean As Misguidedly Executed,” describes practices that might sound “Lean” but anger and alienate employees, customers, or shareholders.
+This keynote will help you prevent repeating some of the painful and expensive mistakes others make.

 The suggestion box is dead — but long live improvement!
 Today's leading businesses are engaging employees in a different style of improvement called Kaizen.
 In this talk, you will learn proven improvement methods and the leadership styles and behaviors that support them.
 In a Kaizen culture, you don't have to force people to improve – they willingly participate.
 Employees, customers, and the business all win.
 Let Mark Graban show you how.